Ascalon

 Ascalon or Ashkelon (Note: Philistine: 𐤀𐤔𐤒𐤋𐤍, romanized: *ʾAšqalōn; אַשְׁקְלוֹן; Ἀσκάλων; Ascalon; عَسْقَلَان) was an ancient Near East port city on the Mediterranean coast of the southern Levant of high historical and archaeological significance.
 Its remains are located in the archaeological site of Tel Ashkelon, within the city limits of the modern Israeli city of Ashkelon.
 Traces of settlement exist from the 3rd millennium BCE, with evidence of city fortifications emerging in the Middle Bronze Age.
 During the Late Bronze Age, it was integrated into the Egyptian Empire, before becoming one of the five cities of the Philistine pentapolis following the migration of the Sea Peoples.
 The city was later destroyed by the Babylonians but was subsequently rebuilt.

 Ascalon remained a major metropolis throughout the classical period, as a Hellenistic city persisting into the Roman period.
-Christianity began to spread in the city as early as the 4th century CE.
+Christianity began to spread in the city in the 4th century CE.
 During the Middle Ages it came under Islamic rule, before becoming a highly contested fortified foothold on the coast during the Crusades.
 Two significant Crusader battles took place in the city: the Battle of Ascalon in 1099, and the Siege of Ascalon in 1153.
 The Mamluk sultan Baybars ordered the destruction (slighting) of the city fortifications and the harbour in 1270 to prevent any further military use, though structures such as the Shrine of Husayn's Head survived.
 The nearby town of al-Majdal was established in the same period.
 The village of Al-Jura existed adjacent to the deserted city until 1948.